bpiggin/mindful-timer-app/README.md

 Meditation timer app built in React Native

-# Running locally
+## Running locally

-Clone the repository to your local drive
+Clone the repository to your local drive\
 Run `npm run ios` to open a simulator (you will need to install XCode)

+## TODO List

+Make `Begin` button styling better\
+Fix fade transitions on iOS\
+Improve button spacing on timer screen\
+Prevent hiding the timer when paused\

+Long term\
+Implement Typescript\
+Re-write with functional components\

-# Namaste
+## Namaste